Dog Breed Directory

 Subaortic Stenosis (SAS)

-Congenital heart defect where a fibrous ring below the aortic valve obstructs blood flow.
+Congenital heart defect where a fibrous ring below the aortic valve obstructs blood flow from the left ventricle.

 Symptoms: